 She’s not alone in the library, this time.
 There’s a black-eyed woman with her, with a startling proposition: she will grant Eleanor seven wishes, in exchange for the young woman’s soul.
 Only, there’s a catch – each wish comes at a very steep price.

 The premise of selling your soul to the devil is certainly not a new, but JJA Harwood might just make you forget that.
 Shocked by the carnage each wish creates, and the ultimate price she will have to pay, Eleanor strives to make something of her life without the assistance of any supernatural forces.
 But she can’t – each time she tries to resist the allure of that simple word, fate, or perhaps the woman with the black eyes, forces her hand, and soon enough Eleanor is down to a final wish, without much to show for her trouble.

 Thankfully, she has a plan to ensure she never has to give up her soul, nor the final wish which ties it to her.
 But will it work?

 The Shadow in the Glass is more than a cautionary tale of the dangers of ambition and the downsides of making a deal with the devil.
 Apart from being the literal embodiment of the warning to be careful what you wish for, it’s a tale of a desperation, with a strong social commentary carefully used as background.
 Eleanor’s gradual descent into depravity and desperation are starkly contrasted to the romance and bright future our protagonist longs for.
 The Shadow in The Glass is a page-turner and an exhilarating journey from the first sentence.

-The Watchers by A.M.
-Shine is published by Head of Zeus and is available in South Africa from Jonathan Ball Publishers
+The Shadow in the Glass by JJA Harwood is published by Harper Voyager, an imprint of Harper Collins Publishers, and is available in South Africa from Jonathan Ball Publishers.